NoodlFroot/ClipToPathBug/README.md

 # ClipToPathBug
-Demonstration of iOS 14 SwiftUI Bug where a CGPath will break a scrollview content
+Demonstration of iOS 14 SwiftUI Bug where a CGPath will break a scrollviews content